decentraland/adr/content/ADR-220-quests-rpc-login.md

 ## Specification

-The solution we proposed is to use the [Decentraland's AuthChain concept](https://docs.decentraland.org/contributor/auth/authchain/), [dcl-crypto](https://github.com/decentraland/decentraland-crypto-rust) crate, and a signature challenge after the connection upgrading.
+The solution proposed in this document is to use the [Decentraland's AuthChain concept](https://docs.decentraland.org/contributor/auth/authchain/), [dcl-crypto](https://github.com/decentraland/decentraland-crypto-rust) crate, and a signature challenge after the connection upgrading.

-Once the client opens the connection to the server, the server will sends the signature challenge which consists of a text message with a random unsigned 32-bit number ("signature_challenge_{random_u32}").Then, it will wait 30 seconds for the client to send a response back to the server.
-The response of the client must be the [AuthChain](https://docs.decentraland.org/contributor/auth/authchain/) containing the sent signature challenge signed.
-If 30 seconds elapse, the connection will be closed by the server or if the [AuthChain](https://docs.decentraland.org/contributor/auth/authchain/) signature or the message sent by the client is not a valid one, the connection will be also closed by the server.
+Once the client opens the connection to the server, the server will send the signature challenge which consists of a text message with a random unsigned 32-bit number (`"signature_challenge_{random_u32}"`).
+Then, it will wait 30 seconds for the client to send a response back to the server.
+The client's response must be the [AuthChain](https://docs.decentraland.org/contributor/auth/authchain/) containing the signed sent signature challenge.
+If 30 seconds elapse without receiving the signature challenge or if the [AuthChain](https://docs.decentraland.org/contributor/auth/authchain/) signature of the message sent by the client is not a valid one, then the connection will be closed by the server.

 If the [AuthChain](https://docs.decentraland.org/contributor/auth/authchain/) signature is valid, then the server will create a [WebSocketTransport](https://docs.rs/dcl-rpc/latest/dcl_rpc/transports/index.html) and attach it to the [RpcServer](https://docs.rs/dcl-rpc/latest/dcl_rpc/server/index.html)